 Introduction

 It is safe to say that the talent pool nowadays is more diverse than ever before.
-When we look at US college graduates, women now outnumber men, and representation from people of colour is on the upswing.
+When we look at US college graduates, women now outnumber men, and representation from people of color is on the upswing.
 But, a decade ago, finding a tech startup even mentioning diversity or inclusion in their IPO paperwork was a rare sight.
 And the big Fortune 500 companies hardly ever talked about it with their shareholders.
-Fast forward to today, having a solid diversity, equity, and inclusion (DE&I) plan is pretty much a no-brainer.
+Fast forward to today, and we see many organizations embracing diversity.

-Also, understanding what diversity means for your organization can be a puzzle.
-Some see it as bringing in more talent from underrepresented demographics.
+Also, understanding what diversity means for your organization can be a bit of a puzzle.
+Some folks see it as bringing in more talent from underrepresented demographics.
 For others, it may mean shaking up the complete hiring process to fight bias or addressing salary differences tied to gender, race, or ethnicity.
-But the bottom line is, for each organization, it is essential to nail down what diversity means for them to set the right goals.
+But the bottom line, for each organization, is to nail down what diversity means for them to set the right goals.

 Needless to say, it is not a simple task.